 Our critical care team is made up of experienced intensive care medical professionals.
 Each member plays a special role:

-In the Critical Care Center at Valley, patients benefit from the latest innovations and state-of-the-art technology.
+In the Critical Care Unit at Valley, patients benefit from the latest innovations and state-of-the-art technology.
 The unit houses 30 spacious, private rooms that are equipped to be universal — adaptable to handle different types of care — so we can bring the appropriate care to each patient.
 To keep staff safe and injury-free, each room has a patient lift system capable of hoisting up to 1,000 pounds.
 A “smart bed” asks patients basic medical questions, with numerous languages available, and sends an alert to nurses and other staff when a patient attempts to get out of bed unassisted.
 Hand-held phones carried by nursing staff and physicians enable caregivers to stay connected with their loved one's medical team.
 These devices can also help monitor a patient’s heart rhythm.

 CaringBridge uses the power of the Internet to bring patients, caregivers, family and friends together to share information and support during life-changing health events such as cancer, premature birth, critical illness and serious accidents.
 CaringBridge is free and is a meaningful way to help friends and family from around the world stay connected and informed.
 Patients and caregivers post journal entries about their healthcare journey and in return, family and friends provide vital support through guestbook messages and a photo gallery.